 Greenlight vs. FamZoo Debit Cards

-Greenlight vs. FamZoo both offer a debit card for kids.
+Greenlight and FamZoo both offer debit cards for kids.
 While there are similarities between the two cards, there are also differences that should be noted.

 Both Greenlight and FamZoo debit cards offer many useful features.

 Each card has the following:

 - A chore feature that pays the child when the chore or activity is completed

 - Real-time alerts that notify parents of spending